 We wish we could give you a simple answer, but there are multiple factors involved that must be considered.
 If someone does give you a simple answer, you might rethink trusting that source.
-(Looking at you, "Birding Deport.")
+(Looking at you, "Birding Depot" and "The Feederist.")

 Birds are often quite hardy, being able to survive in some of the harshest conditions on earth.
-However, some species struggle under conditions they have not readily adapted to.
-Typically, when a bird recognizes its food source is running low, it can simply move away from a habitat low on resources.
-But if we use a hypothetical situation derived from the 'snowmageddon' event from Labor Day 2020 when conditions were 70+ mph winds, a 60° F temperature drop, and several inches of heavy snow, we begin to see a situation that can cause migrating birds to suffer.
+However, several bird species struggle under conditions they have not readily adapted to.
+Typically, when a bird recognizes its food source is running low, it can simply move away from a habitat with few resources.
+But if we use a hypothetical situation derived from the 'snowmageddon' event from Labor Day 2020, when conditions were 70+ mph winds, a 60° F temperature drop, and several inches of heavy snow, we begin to see a situation that can cause migrating birds to suffer.

-Make sure to subscribe to our blog so you get notified when we address these questions!
+Make sure to subscribe to our site so you get notified when we address these questions!

 How can some birds survive without eating regularly?

 I am not one to be flocking around.
 Or am I always flocking around?
 Regardless, giving the runaround is not something we do here on this site.
 However, before an answer can be provided for our main question, we need to address the variables that are part of this equation.
 So, what determines how long a bird can survive without eating?

 Size - Larger birds are able to survive a longer period without food.
 I have rescued a plethora of eagles, hawks, and owls that have been reported on the ground for DAYS to WEEKS.
 However, you will not hear of an instance like this for smaller birds.